AWS is offering a free usage tier for new AWS customers. Per month, the AWS free usage tier covers:

 * These free tiers are only available to existing AWS customers who have signed-up for Free Tier after October 20, 2010 and new AWS customers, and are available for 12 months following your AWS sign-up date.
 When your free usage expires or if your application use exceeds the free usage tiers, you simply pay standard, pay-as-you-go service rates (see each service page for full pricing details).
 Restrictions apply; see offer terms for more details.

-For EC2 Free Tier, t1.micro may be substituted for t2.micro.
+For EC2 and RDS Free Tier, t1.micro may be substituted for t2.micro.

 **These free tiers are available to both existing and new AWS customers indefinitely.
 For EC2 and RDS Free Tier, t1.micro may be substituted for t2.micro.

 ***If the combined usage is still under 30GB, both will be free.
 If the combined usage is over 30GB, the more expensive storage will count against the free tier first.